1717p/Analyzing-Netflix-Shows-Movies-with-SQL/README.md

 📊 Sample SQL Queries

-sql
-Copy
-Edit
--- Count of Movies vs TV Shows
+-  Count of Movies vs TV Shows
 SELECT type, COUNT(*) AS count
 FROM titles
 GROUP BY type;

--- Top 10 countries by number of titles
+-  Top 10 countries by number of titles
 SELECT production_countries, COUNT(*) AS total
 FROM titles
 GROUP BY production_countries
 ORDER BY total DESC
 LIMIT 10;

--- Year-wise release trend
+-  Year-wise release trend
 SELECT release_year, COUNT(*) AS count
 FROM titles
 GROUP BY release_year
 ORDER BY release_year;

 ## 📈 Output & Visualization
 - The PowerPoint presentation includes: